Ready to work for an award-winning organization?

 Meet Meredith, the mojo behind our mission

 Meredith joined Associated in 2004 as an accountant and has consistently advanced, including to senior financial analyst, controller and senior manager before being promoted to vice president and controller in 2019.
+She then was selected as senior vice president and chief financial officer in 2021.
 She leads a team whose responsibilities include general accounting, plant operational accounting, auditing, budgeting, accounts payable and tax functions.

 “What the team does, ultimately, is ensure the cooperative – the leadership, board, plant management staff and decision-makers at every level – has good, accurate information needed to make important decisions about our business,” she said.
 “I really have come to appreciate working for a mission-driven company.
 It’s not necessarily something I was looking for when I applied, … but it’s become very important to me now,” she said.

 In Accounting and Finance, she also likes being able to see the big picture, which she often presents during financial performance updates at employee meetings.
 “I love that, how all the contributions everyone is making across the company come together to support our mission. … I’m also geeky, and I enjoy the actual analysis as well.”

 She concludes, “People might come to Associated for the pay and benefits, but ultimately they stay because of the mission, the people and the team they’re working with.
 That is why they stay."

 Fulfill your potential

 Associated strongly believes in employees' meeting their maximum potential, both in their current role and in preparing for future roles within the organization.
 The cooperative provides career resources that help employees continue to grow and develop their skills.

 Specific programs can be selected based on individual needs, and employees are encouraged to continue to develop their interpersonal, technical and leadership skills.
 Professional development resources include: